themesberg/flowbite-svelte/src/routes/alerts/index.md

 <Htwo label="Alerts with icon" />

-<p>You can also include a descriptive icon to complement the message inside the alert component with the following example.</p>
+You can also include a descriptive icon to complement the message inside the alert component with the following example.

 <ExampleDiv>
   <Alert icon={InformationCircle}>